West Papua (province): Geography

 Arfak Mountains, the highest point in West Papua, can be seen from a pond near the Rendani Airport, Manokwari.

 The provincial area now includes the eastern part of the Doberai Peninsula (Bird's Head Peninsula) and the whole of the Bomberai Peninsula to the south.
 In the north, the province is bordered by the Pacific Ocean, in the west by Southwest Papua, North Maluku province and Maluku province, in the east by Cenderawasih Bay, in the south by the Ceram Sea and in the southeast by Central Papua Province.
 The southeastern boundary of West Papua is almost the same as the Afdeling boundary ("part") West Nieuw-Guinea ("West New Guinea") in the Dutch East Indies.
 Since the creation of the new Southwest Papua Province, the residual West Papua Province consists of only seven regencies.

 West Papua is located between 0–4 degrees South Latitude and 124–132 degrees East Longitude, just below the equator with an altitude of 0–100. m above sea level.
 The area of West Papua before the creation of Southwest Papua Province was 99,398.26 sqkm, and is currently about 60,275.33 sqkm.

 The climate in West Papua also tends to be the same as the climate in the Papua Province, which is tropical with rainfall varying in each region.

 The land condition in West Papua is almost the same as the Papua Province where the surface is in the form of cliffs and slopes.
 The types of soil in West Papua are latosol, resina, red and yellow medeteren, podsol, red yellow podsolic, gray red podsolic, litosol, alluvia, gray hydromorph.

 The mountains in West Papua include the Arfak Mountains (2,940. m) in Arfak Mountains Regency, the Fak-Fak Mountains in Fak-Fak Regency, Mount Fudi (1,280. m) in Fak-Fak Regency, Kumafa Mountains in Fak-Fak Regency, Mount Togwomeri (2,680. m) in Manokwari Regency, Mount Wasada (1,070. m) in Manokwari Regency, Mount Wiwi (1,130. m) in Manokwari Regency.

 Lakes in West Papua include Anggi Giji Lake in Manokwari Regency, Anggi Gita Lake in Manokwari Regency, Lake Yamur in Manokwari Regency.

 The province is rich in karst areas.
 Many of these areas remain unexplored from a speleological point of view.
 Among the most important caves explored, there are the Lomo Longmot (360 metres deep) and Lomo Iono Besar (315 metres deep), respectively the second and fourth caves for depth in Indonesia.
 These caves were explored in the 1990s by a French speleology expedition team in the Lina Mountains region, Irameba Village, Anggi District, Manokwari Regency.
 Recently the karst system of the Aouk-Kladuk river has been explored.
 At present, it is the largest underground river explored on the planet.

+Marine conservation work in the province has included the Terumbu Karang Sehat Indonesia programme implemented by Konservasi Indonesia in parts of the Bird's Head Seascape.